Pecan: Genetics

-Symbolism
+In culture

 In 1919, the 36th Texas Legislature made the pecan tree the state tree of Texas; in 2001, the pecan was declared the state's official "health nut", and in 2013, pecan pie was made the state's official pie.
 The town of San Saba, Texas claims to be "The Pecan Capital of the World" and is the site of the "Mother Tree" (c.
 1850) considered to be the source of the state's production through its progeny.

 Alabama named the pecan the official state nut in 1982.
 Arkansas adopted it as the official nut in 2009.
 California adopted it, along with the almond, pistachio, and walnut, as one of four state nuts in 2017.
+Louisiana, known for pralines, adopted the pecan as its official state nut in 2023.
 In 1988, Oklahoma enacted an official state meal which included pecan pie.